23011985uhi/wad2/README.md

 ![docker-compose img](https://github.com/23011985uhi/wad2/blob/main/docker%20compose%20yaml.PNG)

 The image is from the final iteration but still clearly displays the backend service being defined in the ```yml``` file.
 It shows the directory to get the data for the container, defines the database by name that was already in the previous codebase and installs all dependencies and runs on startup.
 Since it has an express backend the containers were given a node image as can been see with the ```node: 18-apline``` in the ```yml``` file.
-The postgresql database was already in use from the initial single container application and so the details had to be included in the ```yml``` file to create the postgresql database contaner separately.
+The postgresql database was already in use from the initial single container application and so the details had to be included in the ```yml``` file to create the postgresql database container separately.
 All the database functionality was already present in the ```server.js``` file , utilising the username, sequelise, models and routes to initialise the database on startup.
 This functionality was unaffected by the containerisation of the database and not many changes had to be made to get all 3 containers running and working to provide the same service as the single container application.

 ## Addition of MongoDb